cai-lw/cs-97si-solutions/docs/assn7.md

 ## 2253 Frogger (4)

 A simple $O(m\log m)$ solution is to add edges in increasing order of length, until the start point and the end point connects.
-This is fast enough, but there is faster solution.
+This is fast enough, but the complexity can actually be even lower.

 Run a Dijkstra's algorithm with update rule changed to $d(u)\leftarrow\min\lbrace d(u),\max\lbrace d(v),w(u,v)\rbrace\rbrace$.
 We can prove that $d(v)$ is the minimum length of longest edge on paths to $u$, in the same way we prove the correctness of original Dijkstra's algorithm.
-This method has the same complexity as the original Dijkstra's algorithm, which can be as good as $O(m+n\log n)$.
+This method has the same complexity as the original Dijkstra's algorithm, which can theoretically be $O(m+n\log n)$.

 ## 3255 Roadblocks (5)